Integration guide

 plugin, executing every

-block you gave it. - If all
+requirementblock you gave it. - If all

-A Simple Sidekiq Plugin
+A simple Sidekiq plugin

-Sidekiq is a good example of a framework which integrates nicely with Honeybadger, providing a lot of rich contextual data with each exception.
+Section titled “A simple Sidekiq plugin”Sidekiq is a good example of a framework which integrates nicely with Honeybadger, providing a lot of rich contextual data with each exception.

 Note: Keep in mind that we already support Sidekiq natively, so don’t try to actually run this example in a Honeybadger project, or you may get multiple exception reports. :)